Inflammatory Bowel Disease

 Spontaneous animal models

-Mice that overexpress tumor necrosis factor (TNFΔARE mice) show CD-like chronic ileitis and granuloma formation, however other common features of CD, such as strictures and fistulas are not represented.
+Mice that overexpress tumor necrosis factor (TNFΔARE mice) show CD-like chronic ileitis and granuloma formation.
+However, other common features of CD, such as strictures and fistulas are not represented.

-TNFΔARE mice display axial spondyloarthritis (SpA) sacroiliitis, Achilles tendon enthesitis, and peripheral arthritis.
+TNFΔARE mice 73 display axial spondyloarthritis (SpA) sacroiliitis, Achilles tendon enthesitis, and peripheral arthritis.

 Construct validity - How well do the mechanisms of disease induction in animals reflect the currently understood etiology of the human disease?